 He turned back, grabbed my hand, and shook it.
 Then he fixed his eyes on me as he spoke: “You.
 La-ter.
 Gleeen.”
 He dropped my hand and raced out the lunchroom door.

-He liked reading because it, too, gave him a chance to speak.
+He was an impassioned reader, wholly absorbed in the transmutation of written characters into sounds.
 He once read an entire fourth-grade book about the Old West, attacking it every day at lunch and break for weeks.
-He read it all out loud, either quietly by himself, or with a supervisor if one was available.
+He read it all out loud, either quietly by himself, or with a supervisor or teacher if one was available.
 He understood little of what he was reading; many of the words he didn’t know, and even in conversation he had trouble following all but the simplest sentences.
 For Charles, though, the value of a book lay not in its meaning but in the opportunity it gave him to speak, to utter an almost infinite number of words.
 His finger would point to each syllable as he said it, never leaving the page unless he came to a word he couldn’t untangle.
 Then, if I was with him, he’d wave his hand in hurried jerks, wanting me to say the word.
 I would, and he’d repeat it.
 It was almost impossible to excuse yourself from one of these reading sessions: he never paused for a moment’s break, and he read with such an air of urgency that you couldn’t just walk away.
 He’d read right up to the last minute, then slap the book shut and dash back to work.

 On the band saw, cutting pieces for the rocking horses we made, Charles was fast and skillful.
 He was also a good grouter, but any time he was doing a sit-down job his mind wandered, eventually leading to a torrent of writing and drawing.
 Charles was always hopped-up, always pushing.
 In the Spanish/Florentine room, his application of the Craft Steel was so rushed that the resultant bead was often uneven.
 I kept reminding him to slow down, and he kept recording that advice, but he couldn’t follow it.

 It was hard to change the way he did a job because he was so defensive about his work.
 He watched apprehensively any time I checked his glass.
 If I tried to show him how he might improve, his body would start shaking and he’d bite his finger.
 “Mad, mad.
 No more Boulder,” he’d say.
-The specter of Boulder never left him, stirring visions of an enforced return.
-In his mind, suggestions meant failure, and failure would give cause for shipping him back.
+The specter of Boulder never left him, prompting fears of an enforced return.
+In his mind, any time a supervisor offered a suggestion, it meant his work wasn’t good enough, and that would give cause for sending him back.

 His anxiety bordered on paranoia.
 One morning he saw a policewoman, who was at the Center investigating a break-in from the night before.
 Though she was in his sight for only a few seconds, he spent the next hour jumping up from his seat, biting his hand, and writing about handcuffs.